filipcrisan/Snake_Game/README.md

 # Snake_Game
-Using Swing toolkit
+Swing toolkit

-The game is implemented using JFrame and JPanel.
+The game is implemented using JFrame and JPanel from the Swing package.
 I created this project mainly because I wanted to get acquainted to Java syntax, develop my OOP knowledge and experiment with different frameworks.

 ## Run
 After you have a version of Java installed, execute the following command: